Antiperspirants & Breast Cancer Debunking The Myths: Part 3

-Shaving can cause small cuts and irritations in the skin which can increase the risk of infection, but they do not increase the risk of breast cancer.
+Shaving can cause small cuts and irritations in the skin which can increase the risk of infection and further irritation.

 When you nick yourself shaving you have basically make a little cut in the first two layers of the skin, the epidermis and possibly the upper part of the dermis.

 The skin may become more sensitive and more easily irritated by deodorant or antiperspirant, but the nick does not provide a greater path of entry to the breast tissue, sweat glands or lymph nodes.

 So, What Was The Point Of All Of This?

 The email that I have been discussing, full of incorrect facts and misleading information, has been circulating for over 16 years.
 Folks have shared it with friends and family and sadly, companies have used this information to sell you their products.